Virgin of the Passion

-The Virgin of the Passion is a famous rendition of the Madonna and Child by Greek painter Emmanuel Tzanfournaris.
+The Virgin of the Passion is a rendition of the Madonna and Child by Greek painter Emmanuel Tzanfournaris.
 He was born in Corfu to the painter Georgios Tzanfournaris.
 By age twenty-nine Emmanuel moved to Venice.
-Emmanuel's teacher was painter Thomas Bathas.
-He met him on the island Corfu.
+Emmanuel's teacher was painter Thomas Bathas, whom he met on the island Corfu.
 Bathas left Emmanuel a sizable fortune in his will.
-Both painters created a famous version of the Virgin and Child.
+Both painters created versions of the Virgin and Child.
 The Bathas version is called Virgin Nikopoios.